sahilGomes/protonBaaS/README.md

 - So to run as development:-
     - Step 1] - Run npm run dev from **core package**(Make sure your mongodb server is up and running).(This will start backend server)
     - Step 2] - Run npm run dev from **ui package**.(This will start the ui server).
-    - Step 3] - Acesss the UI.
+    - Step 3] - Now dev environment is set and hot reload is enable so you can make changes to the code as need.

 ---
 ### 2. As for distribution